netdata/msi-installer/README.md

 ## Netdata MSI Installer

-You can download the Netdata MSI installer (nightly or stable version) from this URL:
+You can download the latest Netdata MSI installer (nightly or stable version) from this URL:

 https://learn.netdata.cloud/docs/netdata-agent/installation/windows

+---

+<small>This repository remains available for historical reasons.
+Netdata supports natively Windows, and all related code is at the [Netdata main repository](https://github.com/netdata/netdata).</small>